 - Andhra Pradesh holds the majority of shrimp production, representing the largest state.

 India is one of the largest fish producers in the world with shrimps accounting for the majority of the total production.
 A key trend that has been witnessed in the country is the growing demand for ready-to-eat food products owing to the hectic lifestyles of consumers.
 This has, in turn, facilitated the growth of the market in the region.
 Moreover, an augmented demand for shrimp across the globe has led to the rapidly increasing exports to regions such as Europe, the United States, Vietnam and Japan, which is fostering the growth of the market.
 Other factors that have been proactive in maintaining the growth include rising health consciousness, elevating consumers’ incomes and improving standards of living in the country.
 On the other hand, factors such as infrastructural challenges, outbreaks of diseases and adverse weather conditions act as challenges for the growth of the market.
-Further, the market is expected to reach a value of INR 37,600 Crores, exhibiting a CAGR of 13.5% during 2017-2022.
+Further, the market is expected to reach a volume of 1.1 Million Tons in 2023, exhibiting a CAGR of 10.3% during 2018-2023.

 On the basis of freezing technologies, IQF currently exhibits a clear dominance in the market where every piece of shrimp is frozen individually.
 It is followed by block freezing where they are weighed and packed in wax laminated cartons with a lining of water-proof material.
 Based on species, Penaeus Vannamei (white-leg shrimp) represents the most popular species followed by Penaeus Monodon (Black Tiger Shrimp) and others.
 Region-wise, Andhra Pradesh accounts for the majority of the total share.
 Other major regions include West Bengal, Tamil Nadu and Pondicherry, Gujarat and Orissa.